TobyGoodwin/bfilter/Journal.rst

 I really didn't expect anything as decent as that.
 Whether we're actually calculating anything very much different, I'm not really sure.
+I had been worrying again about the clamping in Graham's method, but with the more standard NBC that I just implemented, the algorithm simply tells you which class is the answer, so that's even worse!
+I do think it's optimistic to call the number we calculate *p(spam)*, and I'd really like some measure of confidence, or way to produce an "unsure, train me" answer.
+But I think for now I'll stick to Graham's maths, as I don't have anything better.

+I want another test framework: for the passthrough flag.
+There are some tests in ``read/`` that are supposed to exercise this, but they rely on the ``.out`` file exactly reproducing the ``.in`` file (with any other output interspersed.)
+It would obviously make more sense to have specific tests that ensure the output is byte-for-byte identical with the input.
+And, good, this reveals the bug I made last night.
+(Fixing it will have to wait till tomorrow.)

 2015-10-03
 ==========